-- Wallarn recycled polyester geotextile filter fabric.
+- Wallbarn recycled polyester geotextile filter fabric.
 Wallbarn supplies a range of different geotextile fabrics and we recommend a fabric of at least 300gsm – code PEC-0300-Z.

-- Another layer of Wallarn recycled polyester geotextile filter fabric, to allow water to pass through the system but to prevent substrate particulates from blocking the drain.
+- Another layer of Wallbarn recycled polyester geotextile filter fabric, to allow water to pass through the system but to prevent substrate particulates from blocking the drain.

 Parapets and upstands need to be kept clear of vegetation and this can be done with rounded riverstone pebbles, paving slabs or simply left clear.

 Where there is an exposed edge with no parapet, a perforated aluminium angle can be used to provide an edge to the green roof itself.